ROUTINES / THE SHOWDOWN

 DIET

-MESSIRebuilt his diet with nutritionist Giuliano Poser — cut sugar, pizza and processed food for whole grains, veg, olive oil and fish.
+MESSIRebuilt his diet years ago with nutritionist Giuliano Poser.
+Out went sugar, pizza and processed food.
+In came whole grains, vegetables, olive oil and fish.

-RONALDOPower & physique: ~5 gym sessions a week — plyometrics, sprints and core — famously split into short polyphasic sleep cycles.
+RONALDOPower and physique.
+Around five gym sessions a week built on plyometrics, sprints and core work, plus his famous habit of splitting sleep into short cycles.

 TRAINING

 MESSISkill, balance and agility over the weight room.
-Lighter gym load, heavy on mobility, ball work and recovery.
+A lighter gym load, with far more time spent on mobility, ball work and recovery.

-RONALDORecovery obsessive: cryotherapy chamber, cold plunges, percussion massage and a dedicated sleep coach.
+RONALDOA recovery obsessive.
+Cryotherapy chamber, cold plunges, percussion massage and a dedicated sleep coach are all part of the routine.

 RECOVERY

-MESSIQuieter recovery — magnesium at night, disciplined sleep and daily mobility keep the engine turning at 38.
+MESSIQuieter recovery.
+Magnesium at night, disciplined sleep and daily mobility work keep the engine turning at 38.

-RONALDOHydration is non-negotiable — electrolytes through every session, plus his greens and whey to hit protein.
+RONALDOHydration is non negotiable.
+Electrolytes through every session, plus his greens and whey to keep protein high.

 FUEL

-MESSIMatch-day carbs and electrolytes — Gatorade Endurance during play, and the yerba mate he's never without.
+MESSIMatch day carbs and electrolytes, with Gatorade Endurance during play and the yerba mate he is never without.

 What they actually share

-For all the rivalry, both legends start the day the same way: a gourd of yerba mate, the caffeine-rich South American brew that's part ritual, part clean energy.
+For all the rivalry, both legends start the day the same way, with a gourd of yerba mate, the caffeine rich South American brew that is part ritual and part clean energy.
 And both lean on a fast, clean whey isolate to hit protein around training.

 The boot war

-The oldest rivalry in the game — Nike's swoosh vs adidas' three stripes — and both wrote a farewell into their 2026 World Cup boots.
+The oldest rivalry in the game, Nike's swoosh against adidas' three stripes, and both men wrote a farewell into their 2026 World Cup boots.

 BOOTS

-Depends what you're building.
-Chasing size, power and a body that lasts into your 40s?
-Follow the Ronaldo blueprint — structure, supplements and relentless recovery.
-Want to move light, stay sharp and train smart?
-The Messi way — skill, real food and rest — is the quieter genius.
-Steal from both.
+It depends what you are building.
+If you want size, power and a body that holds up into your 40s, follow the Ronaldo blueprint of structure, supplements and relentless recovery.
+If you want to move light, stay sharp and train smart, the Messi way of skill, real food and rest is the quieter genius.
+Best idea of all, borrow from both.

-Products reflect items and habits discussed publicly by each player; linked brands may not be their exact personal choices.
+This is an independent editorial breakdown and is not affiliated with, endorsed by, or sponsored by the people or brands mentioned.
+Products reflect items and habits discussed publicly; linked brands are our own picks and may not be their exact personal choices.
 Some links are affiliate links, which support our work at no extra cost to you.
-None of this replaces medical or professional advice.
+None of this is medical or professional advice.